 - you can’t talk, manipulate objects, attack, use maneuvers, or cast spells.
 Any objects you were carrying or holding can’t be dropped, used, or otherwise interacted with.

-You can expend 1 additional mana to target one additional creature for each additional mana expended.
-The creatures must be within 9 meters of each other when you target them.
+You can expend 1 additional mana or psi to target one additional creature for each additional mana or psi expended.
+The creatures must be within 5 meters of each other when you target them.

-As an action, you call forth spirits to protect you.
+As two actions, you call forth spirits to protect you.
 They flit around you in an aura shaped as a sphere.

 When you cast this spell, you can designate any number of creatures you can see to be unaffected by it.
 When an affected creature enters the area for the first time on a turn or starts its turn there, it must make a Will saving throw.

-On a failed save, the creature takes 2d4 psychic damage, its speed is halved while in the area, and the target has disadvantage on any attack roll while in the area.
+On a failed save, it takes 1d4 psychic damage, its speed is halved while in the area, and the target has disadvantage on any attack roll while in the area.

-On a successful save, the creature takes half as much damage, but incurs no other effects.
+On a successful save, it takes half as much damage, but incurs no other effects.

 The guardian spirits that aid you provide supernatural protection.
-As a reaction, which you take when a creature that you can touch or see within 9 meters of you takes damage, you can reduce that damage by double the mana expended to cast this spell and the attacker takes psychic damage equal to double the mana expended to cast this spell.
+As a reaction, which you use when a creature that you can touch or see within 5 meters of you takes damage, you can reduce that damage by double the mana or psi expended to cast this spell and the attacker takes psychic damage equal to double the mana or psi expended to cast this spell.

-You can increase the damage by 1d4 for each additional mana expended.
+You can increase the damage by 1d4 for each additional mana or psi expended.

 Location.
 Rooms, streets, tunnels, and other discrete locations accumulate impressions left by powerful emotions experienced in a given area.
 These impressions offer you a ghostly recreation of the location’s past.